Key Statistical Sources for the UK Library and Information Sector

 • A targeted follow‐up survey of secondary, middle, special and independent school library staff in 15 selected local authority areas, conducted by interview or by e‐survey” (Introduction, p3).

-38. Edinburgh Napier University (2014 - ).
+40. Edinburgh Napier University (2014 - ).
 UK information workforce: mapping the library, archives, records, information management and knowledge management and related professions.
 [PDFs].
 Chartered Institute of Library and Information Professionals (CILIP) and Archives and Records Association (ARA).
-Available at: http://www.cilip.org.uk/about/projects-reviews/workforce-mapping [Accessed 10 March 2017]

 Currently includes an executive briefing and a number of specific briefings on UK nations, English regions and specific sectors.
 The full database is not yet available.
 It is planned to regularly update the data

-Now produced annually and covers salaries in Legal, financial services, other commercial, academic, public libraries and local authorities, government, healthcare/NHS and the third sector.
+Now produced annually (since 2015/6) and covers salaries in Legal, financial services, other commercial, academic, public libraries and local authorities, government, healthcare/NHS and the third sector.
 Each table gives separate salary figures for London and the rest of the country.
+This edition produced with the Information and Records Management Society (IRMS).